-After a summer of activities in Karanga Plaza, Wynyard Quarter, charity group Sustainable Coastlines has relocated their ‘Flagship Education Centre’ to an exciting new site on the corner of Beaumont and Madden Streets.
+After a summer of activities in Karanga Plaza, Wynyard Quarter, charity group Sustainable Coastlines has relocated its ‘Flagship Education Centre’ to an exciting new site on the corner of Beaumont and Madden Streets.
 The move represents a major step for the charity on its mission to look after our waterways and coastlines, and is the first stage of a larger centre with an even greater sustainability story and more activities to engage with.

 Open to the public from 10.00am to 5.00pm each Wednesday to Sunday, this events, education and training space brings a wide range of sustainability-focused activities to the area.
 Visitors are invited to explore the good, the bad and the ugly about our coastlines and waterways in this unique and beautiful building through engaging, family-friendly displays, interactive technology and multimedia content.
 For a schedule of upcoming events, please head to our events page here.